-The governance and other mechanisms, measurement systems, and financial vehicles—necessary to demonstrate multisector return—such that investable capital can flow to communities to invest in flourishing.
+This includes the governance, measurement systems, and financial vehicles necessary to demonstrate multi-sector return—such that investable capital can flow to communities to invest in flourishing.

 Create a system that places a financial value on youth flourishing.
 Create a national market for “Flourishing Bonds.”
 Reduce government, business, and societal costs (e.g., health care, corrections) while improving youth opportunity, educational results, employee productivity, and overall community health.